About The Photographer

-The Nikon D2X is Nikon's newest professional digital camera.
-It is capable of recording 12.4 Megapixels of data with a wide 12-bit dynamic range.
-With this increased dynamic range and exceptionally clean image, the D2X exceeds 35mm film quality and rivals medium format films.
+The Nikon D2X was Nikon's first truly capable professional digital camera for landscape photography, with 12.4 Megapixels of resolution and a 12-bit dynamic range.
+With its wide dynamic range and exceptionally clean image, the D2X can exceed 35mm film quality and rival medium format films.

 Original slide images are scanned in with the finest oil-mounted drum scan at 4000dpi or (more recently) scanned with a Minolta DiMAGE Scan Elite 5400 film scanner at 5400dpi.

-We adhere to the American Institute for Conservation guidelines for mounting.
+We adhere to the American Institute for Conservation guidelines for mounting all of our matted prints.
 The print is mounted on 100% acid-free foam core board using archival photo corners and hinging.
-All mat boards are archival quality, and are secured via a linen hinge to the acid-free foam core backing board.
+All mat boards are archival quality, nd are secured via a linen hinge to the acid-free foam core backing board.
 This "loose-mount" technique ensures that the print is free to expand and contract to adjust to humidity and temperature variations.
-(Dry mounted prints do not conform to AIC standards, but provide a compelling and durable product.)
-Due to shipping limitations, all framed prints use Acrylic instead of glass; although it scratches more easily, it is also lighter and clearer (most glass has a blue-green tint).

 Numbering and Editions: